FloralLavender/Firebird.class.php/README.md

 There is currently no documentation but it is easy to use.
 Most functions have been converted from ibase_xxx_yyy($resource) to Resource::xxxYyy.
-The FirebirdStatement is one of the few exceptions to this rule, ibase_execute expects varargs to be passed to it but FirebirdStatement uses the more familiar bindParam and bindValue methods that can be found in other database wrappers.
+The FirebirdStatement class is one of the few exceptions to this rule, ibase_execute expects varargs to be passed to it but FirebirdStatement uses the more familiar bindParam and bindValue methods that can be found in other database wrappers.
 To use the old varargs form you should call the executeVarArgs method.